What is a first cousin once removed? Your kinship terminology questions answered

 Isn't it exciting to find out you have a historical icon in the far-off depths of your family tree?
 But when you brag to your friends, what do you call this famous ancestor?
-What does second cousin twice removed actually mean?
+What do kinship terms actually mean?

 "Thomas Edison is the great-uncle of my great-great-grandfather's third cousin!"

 It doesn't have to be.
 If you're familiar with the system used in designating these relationships, you'll see there's a consistent formula to the kinship titles we assign to various family members.
-So the next time you ask what relation someone in your family tree is to you, it should be straightforward to work out.
+So the next time you're researching your family history, and you ask what relation someone in your family tree is to you, it should be straightforward to work out.

 Discover your family's story with a free trial